British great Stirling Moss dies at 90 after long illness

 Four times a championship runner-up, and also third overall on three occasions, no other driver has won as many races without taking the title.

-Moss was also the first Briton to win his home grand prix, beating Fangio at Liverpool’s Aintree circuit for Mercedes in 1955, with his name becoming a byword for speed for a generation of fans.
+Moss was the first Briton to win his home grand prix, beating Fangio at Liverpool’s Aintree circuit for Mercedes in 1955, with his name becoming a byword for speed for a generation of fans.

+He also won grands prix in Maserati, Vanwall, and Rob Walker-entered Cooper and Lotus cars.

-News of his passing was mourned across the world of motorsport, with Formula One hailing a ‘legend’ and ‘one of the true greats’.
+News of his passing was mourned across the world of motorsport, with Formula One and Jean Todt, president of the governing FIA, hailing a ‘legend’ of the sport and ‘one of the true greats’.

+“Today, the sporting world lost not only a true icon and a legend, but a gentleman.
+The team and the Mercedes Motorsport family have lost a dear friend.
+Sir Stirling, we’ll miss you,” said Mercedes.

+“RIP Sir Stirling.
+A true legend and a wonderful person.
+To Scuderia Ferrari, he was a formidable opponent,” said the Italian team.

-“A prodigious competitor, supremely talented racer, and consummate gentleman, he leaves an indelible mark of greatness on the history of international motorsport,” said McLaren offering their condolences.
+“A prodigious competitor, supremely talented racer, and consummate gentleman, he leaves an indelible mark of greatness on the history of international motorsport,” McLaren posted on Twitter.

-Former racer and television commentator Martin Brundle hailed “a mighty racer and gentleman”.

 But for his sense of sportsmanship, Moss could have been Britain’s first ever world champion in 1958 instead of Mike Hawthorn.